User37som/libbitcoin/bx-fetch-header.md

 }
 ```

 > The genesis block is height 0.
-Notice that when both hash and height are specified height is ignored.
+Notice that height is ignored when both hash and height are specified.
 To test a height against a block hash request the hash based on height alone and then compare the hash value against the returned `header.hash` property.